ComposableFi/composable/docs/docs/user-guides/how-to-provide-liquidity.md

 ## How to provide liquidity

-1. On [app.pablo.finance], connect your wallet and navigate to the "Pool" page.
+1. On [app.pablo.finance], connect your wallet and navigate to the "Provide liquidity" page.
 Select one of the available pools; this guide will use the PICA/KSM pool as an example.

 [app.pablo.finance]: https://app.pablo.finance